What is a Pharmacy Technician?

 In many countries, both developed and developing, the importance of pharmacy technicians within the pharmacy workforce has grown in recent years due to pharmacist shortages, resulting in an increase in their numbers and responsibilities.

 Duties and Responsibilities of Pharmacy Technicians:

-- work in a retail pharmacy where they work with the general public on a daily basis.
-They are responsible for greeting customers, following the store’s customer service protocol, submitting prescription claims to insurance providers, resolving customer issues, managing transactions and retrieving patient information.
+- Retail Pharmacy Technicians - work in a retail pharmacy where they interact with the general public on a daily basis.
+They are responsible for greeting customers, following the store’s customer service protocol, submitting prescription claims to insurance providers, resolving customer issues, managing transactions, and retrieving patient information.

-- work in a hospital pharmacy.
+- Hospital Pharmacy Technicians - work in a hospital pharmacy.
 This requires extensive training and experience working with parenteral drugs and, in some cases, potentially hazardous medications.
-They are responsible for filling medication orders for doctors, prescriptions for patients and pharmacists, are involved with pre-packaging medications for patient use, conducting drug evaluations, and counselling patients when they are discharged from the hospital.
+They are responsible for filling medication orders for doctors, prescriptions for patients and pharmacists, are involved with pre-packaging medications for patient use, conducting drug evaluations, and counseling patients when they are discharged from the hospital.

-- work in a community pharmacy and are responsible for assisting community pharmacists with prescription orders and helping patients on the phone or from behind the counter.
-They may also be responsible for stocking shelves, managing inventory and taking care of day-to-day administrative tasks.
+- Community Pharmacy Technicians - work in a community pharmacy and are responsible for assisting community pharmacists with prescription orders and helping patients on the phone or from behind the counter.
+They may also be responsible for stocking shelves, managing inventory, and taking care of day-to-day administrative tasks.

 What is the workplace of a Pharmacy Technician like?

 Pharmacy technicians work in a variety of locations — usually behind a counter at a drugstore, grocery store, hospital, nursing home or hospital pharmacy — but can also work for long-term care facilities, pharmaceutical manufacturers, third-party insurance companies, computer software companies, in government, or in teaching.
 This position involves working with pharmacists, patients, and occasionally with pharmaceutical reps.